 - W.e.f.1.7.2016, KVPs may be issued for any amount above Rs.
 1000 and in multiples of Rs.1000.

 - W.e.f.
-1.7.2016, physical pre-printed certificates shall be discontinued and KVPs shall be issued either on exclusive electronic-mode or passbook mode.
+1.7.2016, physical pre-printed certificates shall be discontinued and KVPs shall be issued either in exclusive electronic mode or passbook mode.

 - KVP in e-mode can be accessed online only by the investor through electronically secured means.
-Under Passbook mode, KVP shall be issued in prescribed format printed on a passbook under signature of authorized official.
+Under Passbook mode, KVP shall be issued in the prescribed format printed on a passbook under the signature of the authorized official.

-- The amount payable on maturity up to the KVP of 1000 denomation shall be Rs.
+- The amount payable on maturity up to the KVP of 1000 denomination shall be Rs.
 2000 (proportionately for other denominations.)

 Where on maturity, the amount has become due not but not paid, it shall ‘carry interest from the date of maturity up to the date of repayment at the prevailing POSB A/c rate.